 Art & Design

-This striking modern museum is dedicated to the life and work of ukiyo-e woodblock print master Hokusai, the man responsible for the iconic "Great Wave" and "36 Views of Mt.
-Fuji."
-The permanent collection is enhanced by rotating exhibitions which showcase some of Hokusai's most famous works.
+This modern museum is dedicated to the life and work of ukiyo-e woodblock print master Hokusai, the man responsible for the series "Thirty-six Views of Mount Fuji," including the iconic “Under the Wave off Kanagawa.”
+At the AURORA (permanent exhibition room), enjoy an in-depth introduction to Hokusai's life and famous works through life-size high-resolution replicas.
 A model of Hokusai's art studio, complete with figures of the man himself and his daughter, is a fascinating peek into the world of this artistic icon.

 How to Get There

-The museum is a 5-minute walk from Ryogoku Station on the Toei Oedo Line, or a 9-minute walk from Ryogoku Station on the JR Sobu Line.
+The museum is a 5-minute walk from Ryogoku Station on the Toei Oedo Line, or a nine-minute walk from Ryogoku Station on the JR Sobu Line.

 Learn about the great master

 Katsushika Hokusai was a prolific ukiyo-e artist.
-Born in 1760, he lived in Sumida Ward for most of the 90 years of his life, capturing the beauty of Edo Japan in his colorful prints.
-Many of his early works feature scenes around his home, allowing you a glimpse into Edo period Tokyo (1603-1867).
+Born in 1760, he lived in Sumida Ward for much of the around 90 years of his life, capturing the beauty of Edo-era Japan in his colorful prints.
+Many of his early works feature scenes around his home, allowing you a glimpse into late Edo period Tokyo (Late 18th century–early 19th century).
 Interactive panels, videos and fun art-related games with English explanations provide enough entertainment for a couple of hours or an entire afternoon for the more serious art aficionado.

 Modern architecture housing Edo art

 The building itself is worthy of attention.
-Designed by award winning architect Sejime Kazuya, the building is approachable from each of its sides with the entrance at the center.
+Designed by award winning architect Sejima Kazuyo, the building is approachable from each of its sides with the entrance at the center.
 The museum's space age look stands out among the more traditional houses of the neighborhood, covered in mirrored panels that reflect the sky.